 }

-To bind the data source, set its model type PivotViewData to TValue of the PivotEngine class.
+To bind the data source, set the model type PivotViewData to the TValue property of the PivotEngine class, as shown below:

 private PivotEngine<DataSource.PivotViewData> PivotEngine = new PivotEngine<DataSource.PivotViewData>();